matt-paul/martian-robots/README.md

 ### Further Work

-The last feature that I have not had a chance to complete is for the robots to
+The last feature that I have not had a chance to complete is for the robots to not move off the edge of the world.
+I would also like to refactor the 'moveforward' method using a lookup table rather than 'if else', which I believe is better practice.
+Thirdly, I would like to look further at how best to mock the robots within my Grid tests.
+Finally I would like refactor using ES6 conventions and try a modular pattern rather than using prototypes.
+I would be very interested to see other examples!